steveloughran/kerberos_and_hadoop/sections/ipc.md

 The RPC framework will read this file and build up the security information for the APIs (server side?
 Client side? both?)

+### Authenticating a caller

+How does an IPC endpoint validate the caller?
+If security is turned on, the client will have had to authenticate with Kerberos, ensuring that the server can determine the identity of the principal.

+This is something it can ask for when handling the RPC Call:

+      UserGroupInformation callerUGI;

+      // #1: get the current user identity try {
+        callerUGI = UserGroupInformation.getCurrentUser();
+      } catch (IOException ie) {
+        LOG.info("Error getting UGI ", ie);
+        AuditLogger.logFailure("UNKNOWN", "Error getting UGI");
+        throw RPCUtil.getRemoteException(ie);
+      }

+The `callerUGI` variable is now set to the identity of the caller.
+If the caller has delegated authority (tickets, tokens) then they still authenticate as that principal they were acting as (possibly via a `doAs()` call).

+      // #2 verify their permissions
+      if (!checkAccess(callerUGI, ApplicationAccessType.MODIFY)) {
+        AuditLogger.logFailure(callerUGI.getShortUserName(),
+            AuditConstants.KILL_CONTAINER_REQUEST,
+            "User doesn't have permissions to " + ApplicationAccessType.MODIFY
+            AuditConstants.UNAUTHORIZED_USER);
+        throw RPCUtil.getRemoteException(new AccessControlException("User "
+            + callerUGI.getShortUserName() + " cannot perform operation "
+            + ApplicationAccessType.MODIFY_APP.name());
+      }

+In ths example, there's a check to see if the caller can make a request which modifies something in the service, if not the calls is rejected.

+Note how failures are logged to an audit log; successful operations should be logged too.
+The purpose of the audit log is determine the actions of a principal —both successful and unsuccessful.